 “But you’re ruled by the God King.”

 “We can accept him as king without worshipping him as our God,” Bluefingers said.
-“That is one of the reasons I’m a steward in the palace instead of a priest.
+“That is one of the reasons why I’m a steward in the palace instead of a priest.

 His robes, Siri thought.
 Maybe that’s why he always wears brown.

-She turned, glancing out at the priests upon their pedestals in the sand.
+She turned, glancing down at the priests upon their pedestals in the sand.
 Each wore a different set of colors, each representing--she assumed--a different one of the Returned.
 “So what do you think of them?”

 “Good people,” Bluefingers said, “but misguided.
 A little like I think of you, Vessel.”

 She paused, then smiled, glancing at him.
-He, however, had turned back to his ledgers.
+He, however, had already turned back to his ledgers.
 He wasn’t exactly the easiest man with whom to have a conversation.
-Yet, she wasn’t done yet.

-“But, how do you explain his radiance?” she asked, idly glancing upward, though the canopy kept her from seeing the God King.
+“But, how do you explain the God King’s radiance?” she asked.

 “BioChroma,” Bluefingers said, still scribbling, not sounding at all annoyed by her questions.
 He was obviously a man accustomed to dealing with interruption.